hl4220/GenTO-Unified-generative-design-of-architected-metamaterials/Training/README.md

 # Training

-This folder contains the data-loading and training code for the GenTO diffusion topology prior.
-The training script reads packed binary topology datasets, converts them into signed-distance-like surface fields, and trains the unconditional diffusion model.
+This folder contains the data-loading and **pretraining** code for the GenTO geometric diffusion topology prior.
+The training script reads packed binary topology datasets, converts them into signed-distance-function (SDF) fields, and trains the unconditional diffusion model.

+The pretrained GenTO checkpoints used in this repository have already been trained and are provided through the download links below.
+Most users do not need to run pretraining before using the generation examples.
+This code is released for researchers who want to train a new topology prior on their own geometric datasets, or continue from the provided pretrained prior with additional data for transfer learning.

 ## Folder Structure